HL7/fhir-us-ndh/input/pagecontent/attestation-ig.md

 - An individual (or authorized representative) may attest to his or her own demographic information (e.g., name, birthdate, gender, etc.) and information about his or her relationships with organizations, locations, services, care teams, and health insurance provider networks.
     - Information represented using the Practitioner, PractitionerRole, HealthcareService, Endpoint, and CareTeam profiles

-- An organization (through an authorized representative) may attest to its own demographic information (e.g., name, address, contact info, etc.), services, locations, care teams and other organizations it owns/manages, and its relationships with other organizations, individuals, and health insurance provider networks
+- An organization (through an authorized representative) may attest to its own demographic information (e.g., name, address, contact information, etc.), services, locations, care teams and other organizations it owns/manages, and its relationships with other organizations, individuals, and health insurance provider networks
     - Information represented using the Organization, PractitionerRole, OrganizationAffiliation, HealthcareService, CareTeam, Location, and Endpoint profiles.
     - In cases where individual practitioners operate as solo practitioners without a relationship to a legal organization, implementers should consider representing the individual using both a Practitioner and Organization resource and assigning the “organization” rights to the individual.

-- A payer organization (through an authorized representative) may attest to its own demographic information (e.g., name, address, contact info, etc.), services, locations, care teams, other organizations, health insurance provider networks and plans it owns/manages, and its relationships with other organizations and providers.
+- A payer organization (through an authorized representative) may attest to its own demographic information (e.g., name, address, contact information, etc.), services, locations, care teams, other organizations, health insurance provider networks and plans it owns/manages, and its relationships with other organizations and providers.
     - Information represented as Organization, OrganizationAffiliation, HealthcareService, CareTeam, Location, Endpoint, Network, and InsurancePlan profiles.

-- A network (through an authorized representative) may attest to its own demographic information (e.g., name, address, contact info, etc.), services, locations, care teams and other organizations it owns/manages, and its relationships with other organizations, individuals, and other networks
+- A network (through an authorized representative) may attest to its own demographic information (e.g., name, address, contact information, etc.), services, locations, care teams and other organizations it owns/manages, and its relationships with other organizations, individuals, and other networks
     - Information represented using the Organization, PractitionerRole, OrganizationAffiliation, HealthcareService, CareTeam, Location, and Endpoint profiles.
     - In cases where individual practitioners operate as solo practitioners without a relationship to a legal organization, implementers should consider representing the individual using both a Practitioner and Organization resource and assigning the “organization” rights to the individual.